Jayalakshm1/GUI-components/README.md

 # Ex.No: 1 To develop an application that uses GUI Components with Fonts and Colors.
-Note: Create button for colors and fonts while clicking color or font button should change

 ## AIM:
 To create an application that uses GUI Components with Fonts and Colors using Android Studio.
 ## EQUIPMENTS REQUIRED:
 Latest Version Android Studio
 ## ALGORITHM:
 ```
 1.Start a new project in Android Studio.